KuvashneeNaidoo/tip-calculator/README.md

 ### Continued development

-I would like use Tailwind CSS to apply styles directly in the JSX using utility classes.
+I would like to use Tailwind CSS to apply styles directly in the JSX using utility classes.
 This is what I aim to learn soon.

 ### Useful resources